mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

     inflict a radiation crew hit in addition to any other damage.
 - Fusion Guns: Fusion Guns: Fusion guns infl ict a radiation crew hit in addition to any other damage.
-The bonus radiation hit suffers a –DM equal to the ship’s armor.
+The bonus radiation hit suffers a –DM equal to the ship's armor.
 - Particle Beams: Particle Beams: Particle beams inflict a radiation crew hit in addition to any other damage.
-The bonus radiation hit suffers a –DM equal to the ship’s armor.
+The bonus radiation hit suffers a –DM equal to the ship's armor.
 - Nuclear Missiles: Nuclear Missiles: Nuclear missile hits inflict a radiation crew hit in addition to their normal damage.
-The bonus radiation hit suffers a –DM equal to the ship’s armor.
+The bonus radiation hit suffers a –DM equal to the ship's armor.
 - Sandcasters: Sandcasters: While the primary purpose of a sandcaster is to block incoming beam attacks, they can also be used as an attack.
     A sandcaster has a range of Close and inflicts 1 damage.